21st

 west with Somaskandar on the top and Bhikshatana in the sanctum.
 Lord Shiva

-Lord Shiva’s dance and on the right is Vinayagar, Suryan, and Chandran.
-10.
+Lord Shiva’s dance, and on the right are Vinayagar, Suryan, and Chandran.

 Ganga and Yamuna are at the entrance.
 This shrine is also supported by the Yazhi

 pillars.
-Gangadhara is at the center with 8 hands.
-While Shiva controls the flow of Ganga, Ganga
+Gangadhara is at the centre with 8 hands.
+While Shiva controls the flow of the Ganga, the Ganga

 shrine.

 the Kala Samhara moorthy.
-Yama’s expressions are worth to see.
-14. This shrine
+Yama’s expressions are worth seeing.

-features the sculpture of Tripura samhara.
-Right leg Kneeled down and resting
+features the sculpture of Tripura Samhara.
+The right leg knelt down and rested

 the left leg on the ground.
-Shiva is shown with 8 hands, holds a bow on the
+Shiva is shown with 8 hands, holding a bow in his

-left hand and there are no weapons on the other hand.
+left hand, and there are no weapons in his other hand.
 Brahma and Bhuta Gana are

 Jalandharan.
 Brahma, Vishnu, Suryan, and Chandran are shown above.